owahlen/mysmarthome/README.md

 It however does not allow subscriptions to topics.
 Thus it is not possible to receive responses back from the TV device.

-In order to get feedback from the TV, the Skill Lambda therefore uses the [aws-iot-device-sdk](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) to connect to IoT with the
+In order to get feedback from the smart device, the Skill Lambda therefore uses the [aws-iot-device-sdk](https://docs.aws.amazon.com/iot/latest/developerguide/iot-sdks.html) to connect to IoT with the
 [MQTT over WebSocket protocol](https://docs.aws.amazon.com/iot/latest/developerguide/mqtt-ws.html).